 Some men ask for the best of the best and to achieve that they use a fresh blade each time they shave.
 Others think that this is craziness and a waste of a perfectly good blade!

 You might also want to consider sharpening your blade.
-This would most likely apply to the higher quality blades that you wish to squeeze a few more shaves out of.
+This will most likely apply to the higher quality blades that you wish to squeeze a few more shaves out of.

-Have a look at theses classic blade sharpeners:
+Have a look at these classic blade sharpeners:

 Like I mentioned before, the design of razor blades makes them very sharp.
 Double edge razor blades have (like the name suggests) two sharp edges.
 This increases the chance of you getting cut when handling these tools.
 Don’t be deterred because with careful handling and some practice you will be able to wield the blades like Zorro.